Please refer to the University’s Glossary of Terms for policies and procedures.

 5. Matters to be considered by the Student Academic Appeals Committee

-5.3 The Committee may also include suitably qualified professional assistance if required.
+5.3 The Chairperson may invite suitably qualified professional assistance if required to clarify procedural matters.

 5.4 The Student Academic Appeals Committee will only consider appeals relating to academic matters, including, but not limited to the following matters:

-- Unsatisfactory academic progress for all students - coursework and higher degree by research (HDR)
+- Unsatisfactory progression of higher degree by research (HDR) candidature

 - Award of Honours